gracewainaina/SimpleTodo/README.md

-# Todo-FBU
+# SimpleTodo
-A to-do list app that lets you add/ delete tasks
+A to-do list app that lets you view a list of existing items, add new item and remove item